It can take courage to feel that somebody in our life is not in fact loyal; they are just one among the people hanging around us.

 Your oldest and deepest rules about how people “should” be, for example, are a huge barrier to you being able to offer loyalty.

-Loyalty is feeling loneliness – so that you have room for the ones you love – because when you distract yourself with superficial parties, facebook comparisons and superficial friends and superficial cosmetic make overs – you don’t get to feel that pain.
-You get to indulge in the illusion of actually having something, having a full life, being someone, and being popular.
+- Loyalty is feeling loneliness, so that you have room for the ones you love.
+Because when you distract yourself with superficial parties, social media comparisons and superficial friends and superficial cosmetic make overs – you don’t get to feel that pain.
+You get to indulge in the illusion of actually having something.
+Something like having a full life, being someone, and being popular.

 Let’s say your man is being screwed over at work; not getting a raise he was promised, never having his skills appreciated and it is costing you both income and health.